thomcc/handy/README.md

 TLDR: MIT / Apache2 like every other Rust library.

-This code shares common legacy with some of the types in https://crates.io/crates/ffi-support.
-After all, I wrote that library too.
+This code shares common legacy with the Handle/HandleMap types from https://crates.io/crates/ffi-support (After all, I wrote that library too).
 I also stole the test code more or less directly from that crate.
 Because of that, this library has the exact same license, down to the copyright assignment to Mozilla.